-The Promises We Make-

-Pitch tensed, ready for the moment when the conversation ended and the true battle began, but, before he could do more than brace himself, Jack had swivelled his rod around so that he was grasping it by its crook, the handle extended well within Pitch's reach.
+Pitch tensed, ready for the moment when the conversation ended and the true battle began.
+Before he could do more than brace himself, Jack had swivelled his rod around so that he was grasping it by its crook, the handle extended well within Pitch's reach.

 "Take it," he dared.

 Eyeing the staff with a distrustful glare, Pitch levelled a piercing stare at the winter spirit.
 "Do you take me for a fool?"